kumarabhirup/bulk-mail-cli/README.md

 ✅ &nbsp;&nbsp; **Unlimited attachments!** Attach any files on your local computer or you may just provide a direct URL in configuration and `bulk-mail-cli` will download and send the attachment under dynamic filenames and pathnames.

+✅ &nbsp;&nbsp; **Runs on cloud!** Can be run on AWS EC2 servers and on any Node.js droplet on DigitalOcean.

 ✅ &nbsp;&nbsp; **It saves your campaign progress!** You can pause and resume the Mail Campaign from where you left the last time.

 ✅ &nbsp;&nbsp; **Use .env variables** to not hardcode the emails and passwords in configuration files.